 This minor introduces students to the field of public history, which trains historians to be active participants in society using new and innovative methods to convey history to a wide range of audiences.
-They strive to teach the value of history and the need to learn about the past to better understand the present and shape the future.
+The program strives to teach the value of history and the need to learn about the past to better understand the present and shape the future.

 - Students who are applying to graduate studies in history, anthropology, art history, and library science.